 How Reliable is the Subaru Brand?

-Despite having a history of strong reliability and customer satisfaction ratings, the Japanese car manufacturer Subaru has experienced a lot of ups and downs over the past years.
+Despite having a history of solid reliability and customer satisfaction ratings, the Japanese car manufacturer Subaru has experienced a lot of ups and downs over the past years.
 So if you’re having concerns about the reliability of Subaru, that’s more than justified because some models have dragged down the company’s overall reliability scores.

 According to the Subaru page by Car Complaints, the two models with the most complaints are the Forester and Outback.
-However, that doesn’t mean that they’re the most unreliable Subarus available.
+However, that doesn’t mean they’re the most unreliable Subarus available.
 On the contrary, both lineups have produced some of the most reliable models from Subaru.
 The number of complaints isn’t surprising because they’re two of the most popular Subaru vehicles.

-On the other hand, if there’s a model that hurts Subaru’s overall reliability rating, it’s the new three-row SUV, Ascent.
+On the other hand, if a model hurts Subaru’s overall reliability rating, it’s the new three-row SUV, Ascent.
 By itself, Ascent looks to be a fantastic SUV with plenty of good reviews from both experts and customers.
 However, it has several trouble spots such as transmission, a climate system, power equipment, and in-car electronics.

 BE CERTAIN YOU’RE GETTING THE BEST DEAL